 An enlarged prostate doesn’t always cause urinary problems.
 Studies indicate that the size of a man’s prostate gland has little influence on the type or severity of his urination problems.
 BPH is just one possible cause of urinary symptoms.

-Diagnosis of prostate gland and urinary problems
+Diagnosis of enlarged prostate gland and urinary problems

 If you are troubled by urination problems, you should see a doctor – no matter what your age.
 If your doctor agrees that your symptoms need further evaluation and treatment, you may need to undergo a few tests.
-These may include:

-- Physical examination – including rectal examination to check the size and shape of your prostate gland
+- physical examination – including rectal examination to check the size and shape of your prostate gland

-- A urine check – to ensure the prostate is not infected
+- a urine check – to ensure the prostate is not infected

-- A flow rate check – to estimate the speed with which you pass urine
+- a flow-rate check – to estimate the speed with which you pass urine

-- An ultrasound examination – to assess if the bladder is emptying completely and to examine your kidneys
+- an ultrasound examination – to assess if the bladder is emptying completely and to examine your kidneys

-- Urodynamics – a series of tests on the bladder to see how your urinary system is functioning may be recommended in some circumstances.
+- urodynamics – a series of tests on the bladder to see how your urinary system is functioning may be recommended in some circumstances.

 Self-help strategies for urinary problems